ParthNBarai/ATS-Scanner/README.md

 ## Usefulness

-The **ATS Scanner Web App** is a valuable tool for recruiters and hiring managers looking to efficiently review and match resumes to specific job requirements.
+The **ATS Scanner Web App** is a valuable tool for recruiters and hiring managers.
+Its multifaceted features allow users to not only match resumes with job descriptions but also receive insights on missing keywords, skill improvement suggestions, and a quick overview of resumes.
 By leveraging advanced language models, the app aims to save time and improve the accuracy of the candidate selection process.

 Feel free to contribute, report issues, or suggest enhancements to make this tool even more powerful!